krishna0890227/Basic_Programming_Quiz/README.md

 # Online Basic Programming Quiz

 # Project Overview
-This website is introducing online quiz platform for basic programmer.
-It allows early users to test their knowledge in various subjects with a focus on programming languages (Python/JavaScript/Sql).
+This website introduces an online quiz platform for basic programmers.
+It allows early users to test their knowledge in various subjects, with a focus on programming languages (Python/JavaScript/SQL).

 # Features